Lesson 2: Link and Unlink Tasks

 You should get something like this:

 2. After entering these links in the Predecessors column, let's see which is the current finish date of our project.
-For this, we will open the Options dialog and in the Advanced tab, we will check the the "Show project summary task" option, so that the Project task will be displayed in our schedule.
+For this, we will open the Options dialog and in the Advanced tab, we will check the the "Show project summary task" option, so that the Project Summary Task will be displayed in our schedule.
 In this way, you do not need to create the task on the first level.
 The project task summarizes all the tasks in the project.

 Once you've pressed OK in this dialog, you will notice that the project summary task will be displayed.
 It has ID 0 and is the root of the WBS.
 The Project task has assigned by default the name of the project.

-3. Another way of linking two tasks is to use in the right panel of Gantt Chart a vertical drag-and-drop operation starting from the predecessor.
-In this way, implicitly a Finish-Start link is created.
-Locate in the right chart, the bar corresponding to task with id = 22 and drag-and-drop over the taskbar corresponding to task with ID = 23 to create a Finish-to-Start dependency between the two tasks.
+Locate in the right chart, the bar corresponding to task with ID = 22 and drag-and-drop over the taskbar corresponding to task with ID = 23 to create a Finish-to-Start dependency between the two tasks.
 Use the vertical divider and drag it to the left to see more content from the right side, useful when performing the dragging operation.
-Note, if the bars are still not visible in the Gantt Chart, you can use the “Zoom Out” option available in the Project Menu – Zoom tab.
-During dragging, you will notice a specific icon to indicate the linking process.
-Proceed in a similar manner and drag the bar for task with ID = 23 over the bar for task with ID = 24.

 4. Or alternatively, you can use the Link option from the Task menu which creates a Finish-Start link between the two selected tasks.
 Select tasks with id = 49 and 52 (use non-contiguous multiple selection) and then press on Link option.
 Proceed in the same way for tasks tasks 52 and 53 (use contiguous multiple selection).

-5. If your task is no longer dependent on any other tasks, you can remove all of the task's dependencies at once.
 Suppose that we no longer want to have a dependency between the tasks with ID = 24 and 30.
 To achieve this, select these 2 tasks using CTRL since they are not listed consecutively.
 Then press on Unlink option under Task menu.

 6. You can also link two tasks by using the Task Information dialog.
 Select the Predecessors tab and enter the predecessor for the selected task.
 Open the Task Information dialog for task with ID = 7 and select Predecessors tab.
 In the ID cell enter the value 6 and press Enter.
 You will notice that the Task Name cell will be filled with the task name of the predecessor.
 Notice that the default link Finish-to-Start is displayed in the Type column.